adansari/Msfx.DI/README.md

 - Lightweight, fast and zero boilerplate code required
 - Registration and Auto-wiring by Convention
 - Inject dependencies by Type or Type name
-- Lifetime manager to manage instance life, currently local and static `default` instaces are being supported
+- Lifetime manager to manage instance life, currently local and static `default` instances are being supported
 - Controlled scanning i.e Current Namespace `default`, Recursive Namespace and Assembly
 - Very little to learn to use this framework effectively
-- Higly flexible and extensible design
+- Highly flexible and extensible design

 ## Release Status
 ***Under review*** - For review, please clone the repo and use the `Mxfx.DI.Lab` project to get your hand dirty.
 Do share your feedback and suggestion for improvement and next step.